 Can Dutton Employment Law advise me on my entitlement to severance pay in Ontario?

 Yes!
-We will provide a free consultation to anyone terminated from work looking to review how much severance pay in Ontario they should receive.
+We will provide a free consultation to anyone terminated from work looking to review how much severance in Ontario they should receive.
 We have reviewed thousands of severance packages and have successfully increased severance for our clients, ahtough past results do not equal future sucess.

 Call us now for a phone consultation or an in-person consultation: 416.551.1153.

 Jeff is an employment lawyer in Toronto.
 He is the Principal of the Dutton Employment Law Group at Monkhouse Law.
 Jeff is a frequent lecturer on employment law and is the author of an employment law textbook and various trade journal articles.